stuartherbert/if-i-knew-then/coding-standards.md

 Coding standards matter to me because they'll make your life easier in the long run in your projects, they'll get you kudos from fellow developers and because they'll make you a better developer.
 Any thing that makes me better at coding, no matter how small, is a win for me.
 Eventually coding standards will become almost second nature - I'm not quite there yet but I'm seeing positive improvements all the time.

 I've definetly seen a change in the way I write code for the better since adopting coding standards.
 I used to write code and if it worked I didn't care, I may not have even written tests for it.
 That's the type of mindset being at a coder at university forces you into through working on 6 different projects at once, each with their own rediculous deadline, whilst you're desperately trying to cling onto a social life.
 That *has* to change when you get to industry.
 I'm really happy with how much my coding has improved in the last 6 months since I left university.
-I'm a much better developer and that's in no short thanks to coding standards, I owe my new colleagues a big thank you for being able to point me towards resources to read and tools that make this easier for me to pick up.
+I'm a much better developer and that's in no short thanks to coding standards, I owe my new colleagues a big thank you for introducing me to tools like [phpcs](http://pear.php.net/package/PHP_CodeSniffer/) that make things like this easier for me to pick up.

 ## Bio